PeterOlaleru/function-prediction/docs/PLAN.md

 - Use a Kaggle Dataset as the canonical artefact store.
 - The notebook pulls checkpoints on startup (`STORE.pull()`) and publishes milestone versions after each stage (`STORE.push(stage, paths)`).
 - Control the target dataset via `CAFA_CHECKPOINT_DATASET_ID` (or `CAFA_KAGGLE_DATASET_ID`) and authenticate via `KAGGLE_USERNAME` + `KAGGLE_KEY`.
+- Colab-only rule: fetch secrets exclusively via `from google.colab import userdata; userdata.get('...')`.
 - If `STORE.pull()` fails with **HTTP 403 Forbidden**, the dataset is not accessible (usually private / not shared).
 On Kaggle, prefer attaching the dataset as a Notebook Input.
+- If `STORE.pull()` fails with **HTTP 404 Not Found**, either the dataset ID is wrong or it is private/not accessible to the current account.
+- On any `STORE.pull()` failure, the raised exception includes a Kaggle CLI output excerpt (so you can see the actual reason in Colab logs).
 - By default, checkpoint pulls are **fail-fast**.
 Set `CAFA_CHECKPOINT_REQUIRED=0` if you want best-effort warning-only pulls.